St. Augustine reliquary with Ex Ossibus relic, polychrome wood, gilded, Italy, 18th century.

 St. Augustine - the Church Father who thought with his heart

-St. Augustine of Hippo (354-430) is one of the most important figures in the history of the Church - philosopher, theologian, bishop and author of works that shaped the foundations of christian doctrine and spirituality.
+St. Augustine of Hippo (354–430) is one of the most important figures in Church history – a philosopher, theologian, bishop, and author of works that shaped foundations of christian doctrine and spirituality.
 His writings, such as "Confessions" and "On the State of God," combined deep introspection with intellectual reflection on the human destiny, sin and grace.

 As Father of the Church and Doctor of the Western Church, Augustine had an enormous influence on medieval theology, philosophy and liturgy.
 In iconography, he was often depicted as an old man in episcopal robes, with a book or a heart - symbols of knowledge and spiritual fervor.

-In the Baroque era, his figure returned as an emblem of learned holiness and spiritual struggle, fitting perfectly with the Counter-Reformation's need for a deeper experience of faith.
-Sculptures such as this one combined intellectual and emotional messages, making Augustine's not only a saint, but a spiritual guide of entire generations.
+In the Baroque era, his figure returned as an emblem of learned holiness and spiritual struggle, perfectly aligning with the Counter-Reformation's need for a deeper experience of faith.
+Sculptures such as this combined intellectual and emotional messages, making Augustine not only a saint, but a spiritual guide of entire generations.

 SYBARIS EARLY ART GALLERY